Robin of Sherwood: Reception

 A review at rpg.net, written in 2003, opines:

 Reviewing Robin of Sherwood for SFX magazine, Jayne Nelson stated that "this incarnation of England's most famous outlaw will probably never be bettered".
-Nelson praised the show's "excellent writing, moody cinematography and haunting score."
-Nelson also said that "The Greatest Enemy" was the best episode of the show, followed by "The Swords of Wayland" and "The Sheriff of Nottingham".
+Nelson praised the show's "excellent writing, moody cinematography and haunting score".
+Nelson called "The Greatest Enemy" the best episode of the show, followed by "The Swords of Wayland" and "The Sheriff of Nottingham".

-Richard Marcus, writing on blogcritics.org, writes in 2008:
+Richard Marcus, writing on blogcritics.org, wrote in 2008:

 Controversy

 ITV aired Robin of Sherwood during an early-evening television slot, and promoted the programme as being for a family audience.
 Mary Whitehouse and the National Viewers and Listeners' Association criticised Robin of Sherwood as being unsuitable for children (as the organisation previously did with Doctor Who).
 Whitehouse claimed that the show depicted "extensive violence", objected to the depiction of Satanic villains in "The Swords of Wayland", and also criticised the apparent "resurrection" of Robin in "The Greatest Enemy" as being disrespectful to Christianity.
 Carpenter later met Whitehouse for a public debate, and introduced himself to her and the audience by saying "I'm Richard Carpenter, and I'm a professional writer.
 And you're a professional... what?"
 The Guinness Book of Classic British TV defended Robin of Sherwood, stating that the show's "swordplay was strictly zero blood" and that the supernatural elements were the result of Carpenter's "love for the subject matter".